 Butter chicken is one of the best chicken recipes I’ve made to date.
-It’s right up there with Chicken Parmesan and Grilled Chicken with Avocado Tomato Salsa.
+It’s right up there with Chicken Parm Meatballs and Chicken Tawook!

-At it’s core, it’s cut up chicken thighs marinated in a lemon juice, yogurt and spice mixture and then simmers in a savory sauce made of butter, onion, garlic, ginger, tomatoes and some cream.
-It’s slowly cooked until the chicken is almost falling apart, majorly tender, and packed full of flavor.
+At it's core, it's cut up chicken thighs marinated in a lemon juice, yogurt (Stonyfield Grassfed Greek Quarts to be exact) and a spice mixture and then simmers in a savory sauce made of butter, onion, garlic, ginger, tomatoes and some cream.
+It’s slowly cooked until the chicken is almost falling apart, majorly tender, and packed full of flavor. (side note - if you're looking for incredible and AUTHENTIC spices - check out Diaspora Co.
+They are the best of the best)

 Some frequently asked questions coming your way: